pddasig/Machine-Learning-Competition-2021/README.md

 You will be provided with log data from about 10 wells from the same field together with the corresponding reservoir properties estimated by petrophysicists.
 You need to build a data-driven model using the provided training dataset.
 Following that, you will deploy the newly developed data-driven models on the test dataset to predict the reservoir properties based on the well log data.

 ### <a>Evaluation</a>
 Submissions are evaluated according to root mean squared error(RMSE) calculated from the shale volume (VSH), porosity (PHIF), and water saturation (SW) values of the hidden dataset.
+The value of the hidden dataset is between 0 and 1.

 <img align="center" src="https://render.githubusercontent.com/render/math?math=RMSE = \sqrt{\frac{1}{m}\sum_{i=1}^{m}(\hat{\mathbf{y_{i}}} - \mathbf{y_{i}})^{2}}">